horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

 ### Making Compromises

-Considering all these, we are going to derive a design with 400 Vrms and 20 Arms from the theoretical design.
+Considering all these, we are going to derive a design with (less than) 400 Vrms and 20 Arms from the theoretical design.
 Some compromises are made as follows.

 - The maximal operating speed is reduced to 15,000 rpm.
 So the rated voltage is reduced to only half, i.e., 240 Vrms.
 - The actual stack length for prototype is only 50 mm rather than 281.2 mm.
-Recall that the magnetic flux depends on the area of air gap surface, and back emf is proportional to magnetic flux, so the actual voltage rating is reduced to $240\times \frac{50}{281.2}=42.7$ V.
+Recall that the magnetic flux depends on the area of air gap surface, and back emf is proportional to magnetic flux, so the actual voltage rating is reduced to $240\times \frac{50}{281.2}=42.7$ Vrms.
 - The current rating and voltage rating are interchangeable.
 In order to reduce the current rating by a factor of 9 (from 180 Arms to 20 Arms) , the voltage rating is multiplied by 9, equal to $42.7\times 9=384$ Vrms, which sounds good to me.

 ### Let’s Face The Fact